magento/devdocs/guides/v1.0/m2fedg/layout/layout-how-to-theme.md

 <h2 id="layout_theme_how-to_overview">Overview of Creating a Theme</h2>

 This topic discusses how to start with the Magento 2 Blank theme and add to it a logo and some images.
-You can take the theme you created here and expand it further.
+You can take the theme you create here and expand it further.

 <h2 id="layout_theme_how-to_dirs">Setting Up Your Custom Theme Directory Structure</h2>